 How to Informally Request Information or Records from DEP

-Before filing a Right to Know Law request, consider requesting a file review first
+Before filing a Right to Know Law request, consider using the Environmental Site Assessment Search tool or requesting a file review first.

 The extensive range of records DEP routinely provides access to for public inspection include: notifications, inspection reports, notices of violation, enforcement orders, applications, permit review letters, sample results, remediation plans, progress reports, monitoring reports, permits, approvals, denials, public comments, civil penalty assessments, consent orders, closure reports, pollution prevention plans, monitoring well records, and external correspondence.
 Personal identification information within these records will be made available to the public unless the person providing that information requests that it be treated as confidential.
 Documents that are exempted as public records under the RTKL are also not available for inspection during a file review.